-Every query consists of up to four steps:
+No matter how complicated life gets, every query consists of four basic steps:

-1. Select the fields you want to show.
+1. SELECT the fields you want to show.
 You do this by double-clicking on the item from the table list in the top left corner of the query window.